zhangsan946/jets/README.md

 	```

 ## Limitation
-1. Shadowsocks using 2022 cipher only support **32 bytes length** password
+1. Shadowsocks with 2022 cipher only accepts **32 bytes length** password.
 2. On Android, it cannot get system dns config which means config of `localhost` in dns servers won't work.
 May refer to https://github.com/hickory-dns/hickory-dns/issues/652#issuecomment-1783178552 for possbile workaround.

 ## Credits